supermarsx/patcherjs/readme.md

         "kill",  // Kill commands
         "general" // General arbitrary commands
       ],
-      "onlyPackingMode": false // Use when you want to pack files using the SEA without access to source },
+      "onlyPackingMode": false, // Use when you want to pack files using the SEA without access to source "progressInterval": 0 // Interval for emitting progress messages during patching },
     "patches": { // OPTIONS > PATCHES, Patches related options
       "runPatches": true, // Set to false if you want to skip patches for some reason